ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/06--architectural-design-patterns/06-2-1--microservices--gRPC/README.md

 The *Microservice Architecture* pattern, or *Microservices*, is used to build an application as a set of loosely coupled, collaborating services.
 These services are loosely coupled, independently deployable, and communicate via well-defined APIs.
-We run those services packed as containers with our application server, dependencies and runtime libraries, compiled code, configurations, etc.
+We usually run those services packed as containers with our application server, dependencies and runtime libraries, compiled code, configurations, etc.

 ## Example: a payment service using gRPC.